tamari92/spawncycler/analysis.md

 As the wave is simulated, a list is kept of all of the ZEDs that are currently "spawned".
 The maximum capacity of this list is directly influenced by the `MaxMonsters` setting.
 The higher the `MaxMonsters` is, the more ZEDs that can be alive at once.

-For each ZED Category, the total score is deterined by: `Category x CategoryWeight`.
+For each ZED Category, the total score is deterined by: `NumZEDsInCategory x CategoryWeight`.

 For example, **51** Trash ZEDs would give a score of `51 x 500 = 25,500 Points`.